4dn-dcic/foursight/README.md

 Foursight is under active development and features will likely change.

+There are two foursight stages, dev and prod, each with their own API Gateway ID and address.
 To fetch latest results for all checks on a specific FF environment:
 ```
-GET <foursight_server>/api/latest/<environment>/all
+GET <foursight_address>/api/latest/<environment>/all
 ```

 To run all checks on a specific FF environment:
 ```
-GET <foursight_server>/api/run/<environment>/all
+GET <foursight_address>/api/run/<environment>/all
 ```

 Other endpoints are available and are being added as needed, so check back soon.